Generalized Einstein-Scalar-Maxwell theories and locally geometric U-folds: Conclusions and further directions

 As we will show in separate paper, the models constructed here can be extended further to a class of theories which afford a general, globally-geometric description of classical locally-geometric U-folds in four dimensions.
 The present paper is part of a larger program aimed at understanding the global geometric structure of supergravity theories.
 As pointed out in \cite{Lipschitz,lip}, this involves clarifying not only the global structure of the bosonic sector (for which the work presented here constitutes one step) but also addressing a number of questions in spin geometry, which have remained largely unexplored until recently.

-\acknowledgments{The authors thank Tom\'as Ortin for discussions and correspondence.
+\acknowledgments{The authors thank Tomas Ortin for discussions and correspondence.
 The work of C. I. L. is supported by grant IBS-R003-S1.
 The work of C.S.S. is supported by the ERC Starting Grant 259133 – Observable String.}